-The allowance for credit losses - loans is maintained at a level which, in management's judgment, is adequate to absorb probable future loan losses inherent in the loan portfolio.
+The allowance for credit losses - loans is maintained at a level which, in management's judgment, is adequate to absorb probable future credit losses inherent in the loan portfolio.
 The provision for credit losses is charged against current income.
 Loans deemed not collectable are charged-off against the allowance while subsequent recoveries increase the allowance.
-The allowance for credit losses - loans was \$21,153,000 or 0.94% of total loans as of December 31, 2023 as compared to \$18,552,000 or 1.08% of loans as of December 31, 2022.
-During the first quarter of 2023, the Company adopted CECL, which resulted in a decrease in the allowance for credit losses - loans of \$3.3 million.
-As a result of the acquisition, the Bank recorded a provision for credit losses for non-PCD loans of \$4,591,000 and an allowance of \$1,689,000 for PCD loans.
-An additional \$901,000 of provision for credit losses-loans was recorded in 2023.
-Net charge-offs for 2023 totaled \$1,280,000, which was primarily associated with PCD loans acquired as part of the HVBC acquisition that were fully reserved for at the time of the acquisition.
+The allowance for credit losses - loans was \$21,699,000 or 0.94% of total loans as of December 31, 2024 as compared to

+\$21,153,000 or 0.94% of loans as of December 31, 2023.
+The \$546,000 increase is a result of a \$3,176,000 provision for credit losses - loans, less net charge-offs of \$2,630,000.
+Net charge-offs for 2024 are driven by loans acquired as part of the HVBC acquisition due to collateral issues.

 The adequacy of the allowance for credit losses - loans is subject to a formal, quarterly analysis by management of the Company.
 In order to better analyze the risks associated with the loan portfolio, the entire portfolio is divided into several categories.
 As stated above, commercial loans on non-accrual status are specifically reviewed and given a specific reserve, if appropriate.
 Historical credit loss experience provides the basis for the estimation of expected credit losses.
 Adjustments to historical loss information are made for differences in current loan-specific risk characteristics such as differences in underwriting standards, changes in environmental conditions, delinquency level, segment growth rates and changes in duration within new markets, or other relevant factors.
-For further information on the allowance for credit losses on loans, Note 1, "Summary of Significant Accounting Policies," and Note 6, "Loans," in the consolidated financial statements provides additional disclosure on the allowance for credit losses.
-As a result of the adoption of ASC 326 effective January 1, 2023, there is a lack of comparability in both the allowance and provision for credit losses for the periods presented.
+For further information on the allowance for credit losses on loans, Note 1, "Summary of Significant Accounting Policies," and Note 5, "Loans," in the consolidated financial statements provides additional disclosure on the allowance for credit losses for the periods presented prior to 2023.
 Results for reporting periods beginning after January 1, 2023 are presented using the CECL methodology, while comparative period information continues to be reported in accordance with the incurred loss methodology in effect for prior fiscal years.
 Note 1, "Summary of Significant Accounting Policies," in the consolidated financial statements provides additional disclosure on the adoption of ASC 326.